 This asana has an interesting feature – the opposition of force.
 This feature balances two opposing energies and helps find a synergy between them.
-It is an easy asana, but you need to be present in the moment to make the most of it.
-The twist and stretch that it involves help release anxiety and calm your mind and body.
+The twist and stretch that it involves help to open the spine and release anxiety.

 To know more about this asana, click here: Complete Guide To Marjariasana

-The Balasana is a restorative, calming pose that relaxes and rejuvenates the body.
+Balasana is a restorative, calming pose that relaxes and rejuvenates the body.
 The stretch in the back relaxes the spinal column.
-It soothes the muscles, thereby helping to alleviate pain, especially in back, neck, and shoulders.
-The knees are also stretched and relaxed, and therefore, the tendons, muscles, as well as joints are healed and made ready for functioning.
+It soothes the muscles and may alleviate pain in back, neck, and shoulders.
+This posture also opens the tendons, muscles, and joints of the knee.
 The pose resembles a fetal position and is said to provide physical, mental, and emotional solace to the being.

 To know more about this asana, click here: Complete Guide To Balasana

-This asana completely expands and opens the shoulders, chest, and neck.
-It makes the abdominal muscles and back strong and relieves stress and anxiety.
+This asana expands and opens the shoulders, chest, and neck.
+It makes the abdominal muscles and back strong, strengthening the core.

 To know more about this asana, click here: Complete Guide To Dhanurasana

-Yoga furnishes the nervous system with a whole lot of neuromuscular information.
-Shavasana helps your nervous system integrate this information before your mind gets busy with the regular stress of the day.
+Yoga furnishes the nervous system with lots of neuromuscular information.
+Shavasana helps the nervous system integrate this information and relax the mind before jumping into the day.

 To know more about this asana, click here: Complete Guide To Shavasana